 What are shin splints?

-Shin splints not a specific injury, but term used to describe pain on the lower, inside of the shin.
+Shin splints not a specific injury, but a term used to describe pain on the lower, inside of the shin.
 A number of specific injuries may cause ‘shin splints’ type pain, but medial tibial stress syndrome probably the most common.

 Medial tibial stress syndrome